rustic-rs/rustic_core/README.md

 - **cli** - Enables support for CLI features by enabling `merge` and `clap` features. *This feature is disabled by default*.
-- **merge** - Enables support for merging multiple values into one, which enables the `merge` dependency.
+- **merge** - Enables support for merging multiple values into one, which enables the `conflate` dependency.
 This is needed for parsing commandline arguments and merging them into one (e.g. `config`). *This feature is disabled by default*.
 - **clap** - Enables a dependency on the `clap` crate and enables parsing from